 1. What is Quality Assurance?
 Give a real-life example of quality assurance in software development.

-QA in software development is a process to ensure that software products meet quality standards and requirements by verifying their functionality, performance, usability, and security.
+QA in software development ensures software meets quality standards by testing functionality, performance, usability, and security.

 2. What is the software testing life cycle?
 Explain each step in the cycle.